Lockheed SR-71 Blackbird: Airframe, canopy, and landing gear

-On most aircraft, the use of titanium was limited by the costs involved; it was generally used only in components exposed to the highest temperatures, such as exhaust fairings and the leading edges of wings.
-On the SR-71, titanium was used for 85% of the structure, with much of the rest polymer composite materials.
-To control costs, Lockheed used a more easily worked titanium alloy which softened at a lower temperature.
+Titanium was used for 85% of the structure, with much of the rest being polymer composite materials.
+To control costs, Lockheed used a more easily worked titanium alloy, which softened at a lower temperature.
 The challenges posed led Lockheed to develop new fabrication methods, which have since been used in the manufacture of other aircraft.
 Lockheed found that washing welded titanium requires distilled water, as the chlorine present in tap water is corrosive; cadmium-plated tools could not be used, as they also caused corrosion.
 Metallurgical contamination was another problem; at one point, 80% of the delivered titanium for manufacture was rejected on these grounds.

 The high temperatures generated in flight required special design and operating techniques.
 Major sections of the skin of the inboard wings were corrugated, not smooth.
-Aerodynamicists initially opposed the concept, disparagingly referring to the aircraft as a Mach 3 variant of the 1920s-era Ford Trimotor, which was known for its corrugated aluminum skin.
-The heat would have caused a smooth skin to split or curl, whereas the corrugated skin could expand vertically and horizontally and had increased longitudinal strength.

 Fuselage panels were manufactured to fit only loosely with the aircraft on the ground.
 Proper alignment was achieved as the airframe heated up, with thermal expansion of several inches.
-Because of this, and the lack of a fuel-sealing system that could handle the airframe's expansion at extreme temperatures, the aircraft leaked JP-7 fuel on the ground prior to takeoff, annoying ground crews.
+Because of this, and the lack of a fuel-sealing system that could remain leak-free with the extreme temperature cycles during flight, the aircraft leaked JP-7 fuel on the ground prior to takeoff, annoying ground crews.